Skip to content

 Reactive, rather than proactive, processes like this can cause big problems down the road, frustrate the team, and create longer review and cycle times.
 Therefore, the first cornerstone of MLR success is setting clear goals.

-There are tools available (such as Pepper Flow®) that create visibility into your MLR review process and can help identify pain points.
+There are tools available that create visibility into your MLR review process and can help identify pain points.
 For instance, if your process data reveals that your content goes through multiple review cycles before getting approved, you can establish a goal around cycle time (learn more about industry benchmarks here).
 Clear, documented goals align your team, create opportunities for learning, and establish a culture of continuous improvement.

 Along with clear goals, a successful MLR review process needs clear expectations.